DSXiangLi/DecryptPrompt/README.md

   - Generative Agents: Interactive Simulacra of Human Behavior  :star:
   - AgentVerse: Facilitating Multi-Agent Collaboration and Exploring Emergent Behaviors in Agents
   - System-1.x: Learning to Balance Fast and Slow Planning with Language Models
+  - Agents Thinking Fast and Slow:A Talker-Reasoner Architecture
   - 多智能体系统
     - Internet of Agents: Weaving a Web of Heterogeneous Agents for Collaborative Intelligence
     - MULTI-AGENT COLLABORATION: HARNESSING THE POWER OF INTELLIGENT LLM AGENTS